Greenville Wrongful Death Lawyer

 Under South Carolina law, surviving family members that can collect compensation for a wrongful death include the victim’s spouse and children.
 If no spouse or child exists, surviving parents may pursue a claim.
-Finally, heirs at law of the victim if no spouse, child, or surviving parents exist can pursue compensation.
+Finally, heirs at law of the victim can seek compensation if no spouse, child, or surviving parents exist.

 Parents can collect wrongful death damages even if their child was a legal adult at the time of the fatal accident.
 However, a parent that abandoned the child as a minor is not allowed to reappear and collect damages after the child’s death.

 The family of a wrongful death victim only has a certain period of time to file a claim.
 This time limit is the statute of limitations.